Tickets

 VISITING THE MUSEUM

 Large bags, umbrellas, etc. are not permitted and must be handed in at the cloakroom.
 Small handbags (max.
 DIN A4) that are carried close to the body can be taken into the exhibition rooms.
 In addition to a coat rack, the museum also has lockers that can be used free of charge and without coins.
-For visitors who have booked a group package with us, there is a separate group cloakroom outside the museum, signposted on site.
-The group cloakroom is also the meeting point for groups.

 We recommend arriving 5–10 minutes before your booked time slot to ensure smooth entry.
 You should also factor in any delays caused by traffic or searching for a parking space.